akorede12/akorede12/README.md

-### Hi there 👋 my name is Aboaba Akorede
+### Hey there 👋 My name is Aboaba Abdulfatah Akorede

 welcome to my github profile

 ## About Me

+I'm an Experienced Fullstack (Web3) Blockchain Developer with over four years of expertise in designing, deploying, and optimizing Ethereum smart contracts, Solana smart contracts and decentralized applications.
+Skilled in `Solidity`, `Rust`, `JavaScript`, and cutting-edge Web3 technologies, with a proven track record of building in `blockchain ecosystems`, enhancing `user experience`, and ensuring long-term product `scalability`.

+An `AI enthusiast` and `Prompt Engineer` bullish about the advantages AI could give the average human.

-I'm a blockchain developer with experience in building decentralized applications using `Solidity`, `JavaScript`, `Node.js`, `React/Next.js`, and `Hardhat`.
-I enjoy working on projects that have the potential to change the world, and I'm passionate about the power of blockchain technology to create trust, transparency, and security in various industries.
+I enjoy working on projects that have the potential to change the world

 ## Skills

 - Solidity
+- Rust
 - JavaScript
 - Node.js
 - React/Next.js
 - Hardhat
+- Foundry
+- Graph
+- Zero Knowledge
+- DEFI

 ## Smart contracts